Oafish1/Discord-Music-Bot/README.md

 ### Bot Configuration

 Create a discord bot account and get a token.
-This process is seen [here](https://discordgsm.com/guide/how-to-get-a-discord-bot-token).
+This process is seen [here](https://discordgsm.com/guide/how-to-get-a-discord-bot-token).  **Do not include `discord` in your project name**.
 Configure the `Bot` and `OAuth2` tabs as below.
 After configuring, invite the bot to your server using the link generator on the `OAuth2` dropdown (select bot and permissions as below).

 <img src='img\privileged_gateway_intents.PNG' alt='Privileged Gateway Intents' width='600'/>
 <img src='img\default_authorization_link.PNG' alt='Default Authorization Link' width='600'/>